colchapm/galactic-age-calculator/README.md

 ## Description

-This is a detailed description of your application.
-Give as much detail as needed to explain what the application does as well as any other information you want users or other developers to have.
+This goal of this project is to solidify my knowledge of Test Driven Development and Environments with JavaScript.
+A solar year lasts 365 days on planet Earth.
+However, the length of a solar year varies form planet to planet.
+For instance, a solar year on Mercury lasts 88 days.
+This application is supposed to determine a user's age based on a planet's solar years.

 ## Setup/Installation Requirements

 * _Open the terminal on your local machine_
 * _If [Node.js](https://nodejs.org/en/) and [Node Package Manager (npm)](https://www.npmjs.com/) are not installed on your local device, follow the instructions [here](https://www.learnhowtoprogram.com/intermediate-javascript/getting-started-with-javascript/installing-node-js)_
 * _Navigate to the directory inside of which you wish to house this project_
-* _Clone this project with the following command  `$ git clone <https://github.com/colchapm/project_name>`_
+* _Clone this project with the following command  `$ git clone <https://github.com/colchapm/galactic-age-calculator.git>`_
-* _Navigate to the top level of the repository with the command `$ cd project_name`_
+* _Navigate to the top level of the repository with the command `$ galactic-age-calculator`_
 * _Recreate project environment and install required dependencies with terminal command `$ npm install`_
 * _Create production environment with terminal command `$ npm run build`_
 * Open project in a development server in the browswer of your choice with the command `$ npm run start`_